lpryszcz/htseq/doc/index.rst

 :Date: |today|
 :Version: |version|

-HTSeq is a Python package for high-throughput sequencing assays.
+HTSeq is a Python package for analysis of high-throughput sequencing data.

 * For a high-level description of the package, see the :ref:`overview`.